-- (4) An authorised person may request the holder of a permit to produce the permit for inspection by the authorised person. - (5) A person commits an offence if the person fails to comply with a request under clause (4).
+- (4) An authorised person may request the holder of a permit to produce the permit for inspection by the authorised person. - (5) A person commits an offence of strict liability if the person fails to comply with a request under clause (4).